bfanselow/Python-Tutorials/GIL.md

 The lock is released every ```sys.getswitchinterval()``` seconds, at which point a thread switch can take place.
 This means that for Python code, a thread switch can still take place, but only between byte code instructions.
 Any code that relies on thread safety needs to take this into account.
 Actions that can be done in one bytecode can be thread safe, everything else is not.

-A Python process cannot run threads in parallel but it can run them concurrently through context switching during I/O bound operations.
+Due to the GIL, a Python process cannot run threads in parallel but it can run them concurrently through context switching during I/O bound operations.
 Note that parallelism and concurrency may sound equivalent terms but in practice they are not.
 If you want to take advantage of the computational power of multi-processor and multi-core systems, you may need to take a look at the multiprocessing package that allows processes to be executed in parallel.
 This is typically useful when it comes to executing CPU-bound tasks.

 Multi-processing side-steps the Global Interpreter Lock as it allows for every process spawned to have its own interpreter and thus its own GIL.